 Credibility stems from the genuine quality of the food, the consistency, and the loyal, locals-only reputation.
 If there were an insider’s guide to Bend dining, Taco Stand would be top of the list.

 Small-business branding – learn from the branding mistakes of the big boys.

 Most people think differentiation and credibility is easier for big corporations.
 They can launch a new brand with a massive tv campaign, effectively differentiating their product on nothing but advertising creativity and pretty packaging.
-Television presence alone can lead to some degree of credibility.
+Social Media alone can lead to some degree of credibility.
 But it won’t necessarily last.

 Take, for example, Smart Start cereal…